TERM OF REFERENCE OF AUDIT COMMITTEE

 At least four (4) meetings are held in a year.
 However, meetings are also held as and when required or upon the request of the external auditors to consider any matters that the external auditors believe should be brought to the attention of the Directors and/or shareholders.

 - Except in the case of an emergency, reasonable notice of every meeting shall be given in writing and the notice of each meeting shall be served to the member either personally or by fax or e-mail or by post or by courier to his registered address as appearing in the Register of Directors or to the address provided by the Audit Committee member, as the case may be.

-- The Audit Committee meeting may be held at two (2) or more venues within or outside Malaysia using any technology that enable the Audit Committee members as a whole to participate for the entire duration of the meeting, and that all information and documents for the meeting must be made available to all members prior to or at the meeting.
+- The Audit Committee meeting may be held at two (2) or more venues within or outside Malaysia using any technology that enable the Audit Committee members as a whole to participate for the entire duration of the meeting.